MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-call-data-connector.md

 - Azure Active Directory (AAD) Connect, which is used to synchronize your on-premises directory with Office 365.
 For more information, see Connect Active Directory with Azure Active Directory.

 - An Office 365 tenant with Skype for Business Online enabled.
-If you want to enable Teams, see Migration to Teams.

-- You must have the following licenses:    **WHAT ARE THE REQUIRED LICENSES?**

 - Enabled federation between your on-premises Skype for Business Server deployment and your Office 365 tenant.
 For more information, see Configure federation with Skype for Business Online.

 - Enabled shared Session Initiation Protocol (SIP) address space.
 A SIP address is a unique identifier for each user on a network, similar to a phone number or an email address.
 For more information, see Configure federation with Skype for Business Online.

-- On-premises users must be enabled for ...

 ## Comparison of on-premises and online Call Quality Dashboard (CQD) reports